-An applicant seeking match financing must submit a resolution passed by the applicant's governing body, stating the applicant's intent to provide the match in the amount and at the times necessary to complete the project.
+An applicant seeking match financing must submit a resolution passed by the applicant's governing body that sets forth the applicant's intent to provide the match in the amount and at the times necessary to complete the project.
 Appendix C contains a model resolution.